asyrjasalo/dockoon/README.md

 ## Cloud deployment

-See `terraform/README.md` for deploying on Azure Container Instances behind an Application Gateway or `bicep/README.md` for deploying on ACI behind an API Management.
+See `bicep/README.md` for deploying on Azure Container Instances behind an API Management service.

 ## Contributing